cake7914/Locavore/README.md

 * Many views.

 **Your app uses at least one gesture (e.g. double tap to like, e.g. pinch to scale)**
-* User swipe left to archive event on profile (animates the view leaving the screen)
+* User can double tap to like an event.

 **Your app incorporates at least one external library to add visual polish**
 * Glide, Lottie

 **Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)**
-* Fancy scrolling animation within profile
-* within map screen, scrolling of the recyclerview depending on farm clicked on (and details view expanding/collapsing as well)
+* within map screen, the recyclerview scrolls to the farm clicked on, and animates when that profile is collapsed.

 ### 1. User Stories (Required and Optional)

-**Required Must-have Stories**
+**Required Must-have Stories (Completed)**

 * use parse database for:
      * signup / login for farmers (includes farmers markets)
-     * signup / login for "locavores"... settings include: setting radius (for searches)?
+     * signup / login for "locavores"
 * home page including:
     * farmer profile scroll view (horizontal recycler view) at the top
     * deals/sales/upcoming events from local farms (vertical recycler view)
     * user can click on event to see detail view on modal overlay
     * search bar where user can search local farms / filter tags
-* events that the user signs up for can be added to their google calendar
-* map where locavores can see farms in their area (use google maps API)
+* map where locavores can see farms in their area (using the google maps API)
     * horizontal recycler view of farm profiles at the bottom
     * this scrolls to a farm and displays larger details view when a farm is clicked on the map
     * in the opposite direction, as the recycler view is scrolled through, zooms to different farms on the map
-    * users can tap to be brought to the farm profile
+    * users can tap to be brought to the farm's more detailed profile
 * farm profile
    * header fragment including profile picture, background picture, name, description, tags.
    * header fragment collapses with cool scrolling animation as the user scrolls down
-   * farmer has edit buttons for this ^
+   * farmer can edit their profile information
    * horizontal recyclerview of events
-   * horizontal recyclerview of reviews (from Yelp!
-API)
+   * horizontal recyclerview of reviews taken from Yelp API
-   * floating action button in the bottom right corner in farmer view, to add events
-   * event creation screen --> if farmers' market rather than farm then some fields are different
+   * farmers can create new events--> complete with photos, times, dates, description.
 * user profile
-   * profile photo, name, settings, vertical recycler view of events (past + upcoming) that I've attended / will be attending
-   * user can swipe left to archive an event
    * logout button
-* farms are "favoritable (or followable?)" by user
+   * user can follow farms
-* push notifications with events from favorited(followed) farms (or just events that user "may like"?)

-**Optional Nice-to-have Stories**
-*  favorited farms events show up at the top of user's home feed
+   * user can mark events as attended, liked, disliked.

+**Ideas for Future Features**
 *  user can post reviews on farm profile
 *  user can place an order to the farmer based on current crops in stock via an orders screen
 *  user can view a "learn" tab in which various agriculture definitions can be found
-*  chat feature where user can ask the farm qs
+*  chat feature where user can ask the farm questions
+*  events that the user signs up for can be added to their google calendar
+*  user profile:
+    *  profile photo, name, settings, vertical recycler view of events (past + upcoming) that I've attended / will be attending
+    *  user can swipe left to archive an event
+* push notifications with events from favorited(followed) farms (or just events that user "may like"?)

 ### 2. Screen Archetypes